Projective Cones for Sequential Dispersing Billiards: Setting and Summary of Main Results

 It is proved\footnote{The abstract set-up in \cite{demzhang13} also allows billiard tables with infinite horizon and those subjected to external forces, but we are not concerned with the most general case here.} in \cite[Theorem~2.7]{demzhang13} that all $T \in \cF(\tau_*, \cK_*, E_*)$ satisfy properties (H1)-(H5) of that paper with uniform constants depending only on $\tau_*, \cK_*$ and $E_*$.
-We recall the relevant properties in Section~\ref{sec:hyp} that we shall use throughout the paper.
+We recall the relevant properties in Section~\ref{sec:hyp} that we shall use throughout the paper and label them {\bf (H1)}-{\bf (H5)}.

+\begin{remark} The assumption that all scatterers have the same arclength is made for convenience so that there is a single cone $\cC$ on which all our operators $\cL_T$, $T \in \cF$, act.
+This can be relaxed slightly once the hyperbolicity constant $\Lambda := 1 + 2\cK_* \tau_*$ has been introduced in {\bf (H1)} by allowing the arclength of the boundary of each scatterer to change by no more than $\ve_1$, where $\ve_1< \frac{\Lambda-1}{\Lambda+1}$, since then rescaling the arclength parametrization of $\partial B_i$ to be again $[0, \ell_i]$ yields a map with similar properties {\bf (H1)}-{\bf (H5)}, but with slightly weakened hyperbolicity constant $\tilde{\Lambda} = \Lambda \frac{1-\ve_1}{1+\ve_1}>1$ (and $\theta_0$ from {\bf (H3)} is weakened accordingly.)

+To change the arclengths drastically would force us to consider a sequence of cones $\cC_n$ on a sequence of phase spaces $M_n$.
+This would require further suitable assumptions on the maps $T_n : M_n \to M_{n+1}$ in order to ensure hyperbolicity, and such assumptions could be tailored to specific applications.
+We do not pursue this generality here, but remark that for example, it would be possible to formulate such a generalization for the random Lorentz gas with gates described in Section~\ref{sec:lorentz}, in which the central scatterer in each cell is allowed to change arclength and the resulting billiard map between cells would still satisfy {\bf (H1)}-{\bf (H5)} (albeit the normalization in {\bf (H5)} would vary). \end{remark}